evanw/gccjs/README.md

 # gccjs

 A simple build tool that uses Google Closure Compiler's Java API to watch files in IDE mode for faster type checking.
-It also integrates error reporting into OS X Lion's notification system.
+In watch mode, it integrates error reporting into OS X Lion's notification system using [node-terminal-notifier](https://github.com/evanw/node-terminal-notifier).
+It also contains special minification rules for WebGL code including GLSL minification (run `gccjs -o` in the example folder to see it in action).

 ### Options: